 - Cumulative translation adjustment: amounts were reclassified into selling, general and administrative expense.
-In 2024, this was associated with country exits as part of streamlining 3M's geographic footprint (see Note 6). - · Defined benefit pension and postretirement plan adjustments: amounts were reclassified into other (expense) income, net (see Note 13). - Cash flow hedging instruments, realized gain (loss): foreign currency forward/option contacts amounts were reclassified into cost of sales; interest rate contract amounts were reclassified into interest expense (see Note 15). - The tax effects, if applicable, associated with these reclassifications were reflected in provision for income taxes.
+In 2024, this was associated with country exits as part of streamlining 3M's geographic footprint (see Note 6). - Defined benefit pension and postretirement plan adjustments: amounts were reclassified into other (expense) income, net (see Note 13). - Cash flow hedging instruments, realized gain (loss): amounts from foreign currency forward/option contacts were reclassified into cost of sales, while amounts from interest rate contracts were reclassified into interest expense (see Note 15). - The tax effects, if applicable, associated with these reclassifications were reflected in provision for income taxes.

-NOTE 9.
+Note 9.
 Income Taxes